nawel-boudjellal/IPM-KF-Solver/README.md

 ## Compilation

 To compile the IPM-kF-Solver code, we perform the following instructions:

-1- Execute the file PrimalDualLP.m to obtain the initial point to start our solver.
+1- Execute the file named  PrimalDualLP.m to get the initial point to start our solver.

-2- Execute the file IPMBoudjellal.m to obtain the optimal solution of liear problem.
+2- Execute the file named IPMBoudjellal.m to get the optimal solution of liear problem.

 ## Solving a problem with IPM-kF-Solver

-To solve a real problem by IPM-kF-Solver, it is necessary to  change the nom of real problem in two files (PrimalDualLP.m and IPMBoudjellal.m)
+To solve a real problem by IPM-kF-Solver, it is necessary to  change the name of real problem in two files (PrimalDualLP.m and IPMBoudjellal.m)